harness/developer-hub/docs/continuous-integration/ci-quickstarts/ci-concepts.md

 #### Dependent and background services

 If you decide to split your pipeline into multiple stages, you need to make sure each stage has access to any dependencies.
 An example of a use case for background services is when your unit tests require a running Redis server.
-Background services are also run in an isolated container, so you don't need to handle the dependencies.
+Background services can run in an isolated container or on the host.
 For information about configuring and calling background services, go to [Background step settings](../ci-technical-reference/background-step-settings.md).

 #### Plugins